 A monthly review cadence allows for timely course correction.
 Small inefficiencies caught early stay small.
 Left unaddressed for a quarter or two, they compound into expensive, systemic problems that are much harder to fix.

-How recruitment efficiency impacts enterprise value
+How recruitment efficiency and connection impact enterprise value

 On the other hand, high turnover and long vacancy periods are red flags during due diligence.
 They suggest underlying problems with culture, compensation, or management that could affect future performance.
 Buyers discount for these risks, sometimes significantly.

-• Align hiring with growth forecasts: Every new role on the plan maps to specific revenue targets or operational needs.
+- Align hiring with growth forecasts: Every new role on the plan maps to specific revenue targets or operational needs.

-• Prioritize high-impact positions: Roughly 80% of your hiring value often comes from 20% of your roles.
+- Prioritize high-impact positions: Roughly 80% of your hiring value often comes from 20% of your roles.
 Focus resources accordingly.

-• Build recruitment into financial planning: Treat hiring as a capital allocation decision, not an expense to minimize.
+- Build recruitment into financial planning: Treat hiring as a capital allocation decision, not an expense to minimize.